KratosMultiphysics/Kratos/applications/ThermalDEMApplication/README.md

 	"PostGraphParticleTempAvg"       : true or false,
 	"PostGraphParticleTempDev"       : true or false,
 	"PostGraphModelTempAvg"          : true or false,
+	"PostGraphHeatFluxContributions" : true or false,
-	"PostGraphHeatFluxContributions" : true or false
+	"PostGraphHeatGenContributions"  : true or false

 ### Materials (json file)